cardillan/mindcode/doc/syntax/MINDUSTRY-TIPS-N-TRICKS.markdown

 ## Using Buildings

-Mindustry allows your processors to control existing ally buildings only if the are linked to your processor, which can be done on a limited processor's range.
-Otherwise, you can only use units to get building sensors and block information.
+Mindustry allows your processors to control and receive information from any ally building only if the are linked to your processor, which can be done on a limited processor's range.
+Otherwise, you can only use units to get building and block information.
 Getting this data is not just limited to your buildings.
-You can also obtain enemy building information, which is not possible with linking to processor since you can't link to an enemy building.
-The only limitation is that the unit must be within the radius of the building (28 blocks in 145.1).
+You can also obtain enemy building information, which is not possible with linking to your processor since you can't link to an enemy building.

 ### Locating the core